Bubka/2FAuth/docker/README.md

 ## Implementation details

-- The container is based on `debian:buster-slim`
+- The final Docker image is based on `alpine:3.14` with minimal packages installed
-- The container runs an Nginx server together with PHP-FPM as a  system service.
+- The container runs [`supervisord`](https://github.com/ochinchina/supervisord) to handle both an Nginx server and a PHP-FPM server together
 - The `/srv` directory holds the repository data and PHP code.
 - The `/2fauth` directory is targeted for the container end users.
 - By default the container logs the Nginx logs and the PHP-FPM logs.
-The application logs can be found in `/2fauth/storage/logs`.
+The application logs (if any) can be found in `/2fauth/storage/logs`.

-## TODOs

-- Base image (or other image) on Alpine (for a possibly smaller image)